 - Providing access to cooking and exercise classes, and nutrient rich food alternatives

-- Integrating of Medical treatment, regular testing, with access to Naturopathic advice and traditional medicines
+- Integrating of Medical treatment, regular testing, with access to natural nutrition advice (built on the traditional diet) and traditional medicines

 - Building on local Aboriginal traditional and knowledge with the best of mainstream scientific evidence

 Our First Yolngu Health Retreat was a success.
 There is still an enormous amount to do to support more Arnhem Land Aboriginal people to get control of their health.

 “Here at Galiwin’ku there are funerals all the time.
 So many people, both young and old are affected by chronic disease and early death.
 We don’t want to continue this way, going through this pain and suffering.
 We want a different future for this community.”
 Dianne Biritjalawuy, HFH co-founder, then Galiwin’ku resident